nielsenjared/nielsenjared.github.io/content/blog/learn-git-workflow-centralized/index.md

 Unless, of course, you and your partner are not so chummy.

-## Both Partners
+### Both Partners
 Delete this repository or create a new one, swap roles, and go through this process again.

+## Learn Git Workflow, From Centralized to Branching

+One of the most useful, but potentially confusing, aspects of git is the ability for developers to create branches of a project to test new features.
+In the next article, we will [learn git branching workflow](./{...}).

 ## (Re)Sourcess
 * http://rogerdudler.github.io/git-guide/
 * https://services.github.com/on-demand/downloads/github-git-cheat-sheet.pdf

-One of the most useful, but potentially confusing, aspects of git is the ability for developers to create branches of a project to test new features.
-When you initialize a new repository, a master branch is created by default.
-A centralized workflow model uses only the master branch.
-We will learn to use branches in the next article.